limitlessinfotechsolution/IVOLEX-LIS/docs/CI_CD_PIPELINE.md

 1. **Build failures**: Check for linting errors or failing tests
 2. **Deployment failures**: Verify environment variables are correctly set
 3. **Docker issues**: Ensure DockerHub credentials are correct
+4. **YAML syntax errors**: Use the validation scripts to check configuration files

 ### Manual Trigger
 The pipeline can be manually triggered through the GitHub Actions interface for on-demand deployments.